RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 go to clothes changerooms
 see own reflection
-almost forget they wanted to make Debug feel as bad as they did debug meets old police friend panics a little police person is with a colleague they mention trouble and debug is a little vague about them
+almost forget they wanted to make Debug feel as bad as they did

 # Chapter 13
-Debug POV
-return from shops
-get singled out by Beth for a work question
+A few days pass, trouble goes out with both others once and becomes a bit more comfortable with existing out and about Trouble POV
+Start at shops, wandering around in a mall with most of the shops closed debug meets old police friend as they leave a restaurant panics a little police person is with a colleague they mention trouble and debug is a little vague about them Debug POV return from shops get singled out by Beth for a work question